The followings are the different asset classes available for investments

 Fundamental Guidelines of ‘The Market’

-While it is true that, in the stock market, there is no rule without an exception, there are some principles which are tough to dispute:-
+While it is true that, in the stock market, there is no rule without an exception, there are some principles that are tough to dispute:-

 Sell the losers and let the winners ride!
 Time and time again, investors take profits by selling their appreciated investments, but they hold onto stocks that have declined, in hopes of a rebound.
-Just remember not to let your fears limit your returns or inflate your losses.
+Always bear in mind not to allow your apprehensions to curtail potential returns or amplify your losses.
 The following information might help:-

-- Riding a Winner – No one in the history of investing with a ” I’ll-sell-after-I-have-tripled-my-money” mentality has ever had a ten-bagger.
+- Riding a Winner –No one in the history of investing with the I’ll-sell-after-I-have-tripled-my-money” mentality has ever had a ten-bagger.

 Common Pitfalls to be Avoided